rntmc/PayPal-Store/README.md

 # PayPal-Store

-This project is an application that simulates the process of purchasing a product using the PayPal payment method.
+This project is an application that simulates the process of purchasing a single product using the PayPal payment method.
 It was developed using the PayPal sandbox environment.
+The main objective of this application is to test PayPal payment functionality.

 ## Features
 - The customer fills in their details on the initial screen, including name, email, phone number, and full address.